remkohdev

 • kafka-streams to build stream processing applications with Apache Kafka Streams.

-Install the Spring Boot CLI,
+Install the ,

 $ brew tap pivotal/tap